qualisys/Real-Time-Protocol-Documentation/index.md

 ### Discover packet
-When this type of packet is broadcasted to QTM's auto discovery port, see 3.2.2, QTM responds with a discover response packet, see 5.11.1.
+When this type of packet is broadcasted to QTM's auto discovery port, see [IP port numbers](#ip-port-numbers), QTM responds with a discover response packet, see [Discover response packet](#discover-response-packet).

 Size in bytes | Name          | Value
 --------------|---------------|------